-The O’Brien Fellowship has matched more than 60 Marquette journalism students with nearly 20 experienced journalists reporting on issues such as the environment, education, mental illness, health care, medical science, open government and criminal justice.
+The O'Brien Fellowship has matched nearly 90 Marquette journalism students with 27 experienced journalists reporting on issues such as the environment, education, mental illness, health care, medical science, open government and criminal justice.

 Here are some questions we hear from students interested in getting involved:

 What role do students play in the O'Brien Fellowship?

 As a student intern you have an opportunity to gain real-world experience working with journalists (O'Brien Fellows) from around the country in reporting in-depth stories that could lead to a major impact on the world.
 Typically, three to four professional journalists participate in the fellowship annually.
 Each fellow works with several students in a team.
 The resulting work is published by each fellow’s news organization.